 Want to break through the clutter?
 Want to rise above the market noise?

 Are there too many cybersecurity companies for our own good?
 Some have become unsustainable as others have gone under.
-It seems ironic that cyberattacks - the biggest threat to both organizations and nations - have given rise to a global cybersecurity market whose value is set to swell to over $300B by 2024 and VC funding that hit a record high $5.3B in 2018.
+It seems ironic that cyberattacks - the biggest threat to both organizations and nations - have given rise to a global cybersecurity market whose value is set to swell to over $300B by 2024 and VC funding that saw $12.5 billion in funding in just the first half of 2022.
 Should be good news, right?
-However, the unrelenting waves of cyberattacks and the increasing need to mitigate security risks has also given rise to more than 1,500 cybersecurity companies, whose marketing messages are now flooding -- make that clogging -- an already congested vertical.Now, say you’re a cybersecurity startup with a really fantastic solution.
+However, the unrelenting waves of cyberattacks and the increasing need to mitigate security risks has also given rise to more than 3,500 cybersecurity companies, whose marketing messages are now flooding -- make that clogging -- an already congested vertical.Now, say you’re a cybersecurity startup with a really fantastic solution.
 How do you make your voice heard above the din, demanding recognition of the value your tech provides?
 Perhaps you need to secure additional rounds of finance, engineer a successful exit, or pull off a profitable IPO?

 The secret is crafting the right messages.
 To rise above the market noise and boost lead generation, your cybersecurity messages should: